Fudan-iGEM/2024-wiki/src/human-practices.md

 <br>

 However, these methods are not enough.
-To find the testing methods we are looking for, we visited Professor Zhu Xiuping from the Department of Environmental Science and Engineering at Fudan University on July 16.
+To find the testing methods we are looking for, we visited Professor Zhu Xiuping from the Department of Environmental Science and Engineering at our university on July 16.

 ### 5.1 Discuss with Professor Zhu Xiuping